linuxlawson/recipe-keeper/README.md

 Needed something to work on, and experiment with.
 So, here is what I came up with.
 'Recipe Keeper' screenshot [here](https://github.com/linuxlawson/recipe-keeper/blob/main/screenshot.png)

-As seen in the screenshot, there are entry boxes for: Recipe Name, Category, Difficulty/Time.
+As seen in screenshot, there are entry boxes for: Recipe Name, Category, Difficulty/Time.
 Also columns for items needed, such as: Ingredients, Utensils, and Other.
 And a text box for instructions.